1. Revision History

 and

-, in particular when people would define
+, in particular when people would declare

 as a KnR function on some platforms while competing with